psu-arts-arch-3/art-203/unit-2/lesson-3/mood-boards.md

-No one wants to start a project staring at a blank piece of paper \(or HTML document\).
+No one wants to start a project staring at a blank piece of paper \(or HTML document\)...
 One strategy is to begin a project by creating a mood board.

 You can create a mood board however you like, essentially you're just doing research and collecting examples of inspiring design.
 If you're creating a portfolio website, you might start by googling "portfolio website ideas" but you shouldn't limit your preliminary research to a specific field.